siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/DockerSourceConfig/usage.md

 Support for the latest IBM Cloud container registries was changed in version 20 of the Docker Registry plug-in to remove dependencies on the IBM Cloud (Bluemix) Cloud Foundry plug-in and the depreciated Bluemix IBM Containers plug-in (bx ic).
 Support for OAuth protected IBM Cloud container registries was also introduced in version 20.

-The IBM Cloud (Bluemix) command line interface, the IBM Cloud container registry plug-in, and IBM Cloud container service plug-in are required to be installed on your UrbanCode Deploy agent machine to access IBM Cloud container registries.
+The IBM Cloud (Bluemix) command line interface, the IBM Cloud container registry plug-in, and IBM Cloud container service plug-in are required to be installed on your DevOps Deploy agent machine to access IBM Cloud container registries.
 Docker itself must also be installed on the agent machine.

 #### Properties